 - Select Ok when done to close the Hierarchy Settings Properties.

 PowerShell New cmdlets release

-This set of new cmdlets released to manage install behaviors for application deployment types –
+This set of new cmdlets was released to manage to install behaviors for application deployment types –

 - Add-CMDeploymentTypeInstallBehavior – Use this cmdlet to add to the specified deployment type the executable files that need to close for the app install to succeed.